sy2u/course-archive/Project/README_m3.md

 For **Project Milestone 3**, you will need to submit your work across three platforms:

-1. **GitHub**: Upload your final code for the performance test.
+1. **GitHub**: Upload your final code for the performance test, and the code for individual optimizations.
-2. **Google Drive**: Submit the code, output, and profiling results for each individual optimization.
+2. **Google Drive**: Submit the output and profiling results for each individual optimization.
 3. **Canvas**: Upload the project report.

 ### Code Submission Guideline through Github